kyma-project/test-infra/development/image-builder/README.md

 * automatically provides a default tag, which is computed based on a template provided in `config.yaml`
 * ~~allows for concurrent builds of image variants that use the same `Dockerfile`~~ See [Known issues](#known-issues) #1
 * supports adding multiple tags to the image
-* saves the `kaniko-project/executor` command outputs to separate files
+* saves command outputs to separate files
 * when running in Prow's presubmit job, supports pushing images to different repositories with different tags
 * supports pushing the same images to multiple repositories
 * supports caching of built layers to reduce build times